PennyLaneAI/pennylane/pennylane/capture/explanations.md

 repeat_prim.multiple_results = True
 ```

-Instead of starting with the implementation and abstract evaluation, let's write out function that will
+Instead of starting with the implementation and abstract evaluation, let's write out the function that will
 bind the primitive first.
 This will showcase what the args and keyword args for our bind call will look like:

 ```python